Ceella24/Ceella24.github.io/index.md

 ## About My Project

 Our project is a robotics education project.
 It will explore ways to teach building of an omni-drive robot platform and its autonomous pathfinding to first-year undergraduates.
-Some members of the team work more on the platform end, and the others (including myself) work more on programming for pathfinding.
+We are working on developing ROB 102 and ROB 103 which are first year robotics courses for the University of Michigan.
+Some members of my team work more on the platform end, and the others (including myself) work more on programming for pathfinding.

 [My Final Report](files/finalreport.pdf)